ranbac/tesseract_chi_sim_2025/README.md

 2. Prepare training text
 3. Copy text from www.thepaper.cn.
 (100-200 articles), then save as: First_chi_sim_trainingtext.txt
 4. Use optimize_training_text.py to optimize training text (one line has 50-55 characters).
 You will have chi_sim_trainingtext.txt.
 Copy all content from chi_sim_trainingtext.txt to chi_sim.training_text (in  langdata folder)
+5. You can add content to my file chi_sim.training_text (7.87 MB) (Use Notepad)
-5. Use split_training_textmultifont.py to create .gt.txt, .tif, .box for ground truth data.
+6. Use split_training_textmultifont.py to create .gt.txt, .tif, .box for ground truth data.
 You can place them in folder: tesstrain/data/ranbac-ground-truth.

 IV.
 HOW TO TRAINING